particle-iot/docs/src/content/reference/developer-tools/cli.md

 - `particle usb reset`
 - `particle serial monitor`

-When using these commands, you can reenable device protection using:
+When using these commands, you can reenable Device Protection using:

 ```sh
 $ particle device-protection enable
 ```

-You can also enable device protection on a specific device if multiple devices are connected and you do not want to be prompted.
+You can also enable Device Protection on a specific device if multiple devices are connected and you do not want to be prompted.

 ```sh
 $ particle device-protection enable --device 0123456789abcdef78901234